AdobeDocs/experience-manager-65.nl-NL/help/forms/using/publish-your-adaptive-form.md

 ---
-title: "Zelfstudie: Uw adaptieve formulier publiceren"
+title: "Lesbestand: uw adaptieve formulier publiceren"
 seo-title: "Tutorial: Publish your adaptive form"
 description: Het adaptieve formulier publiceren als een AEM pagina, het formulier insluiten op een AEM Sites-pagina of het adaptieve formulier insluiten in een externe webpagina
 seo-description: Publish the adaptive form as an AEM page, embed the form to an AEM Sites page, or embed the adaptive form in an external webpage